Putting parents at the centre

 • How can you share this new way of thinking with your team?
 What skills and tools might they need to understand?

-• How do the parents understand their role in discipling their young person?
+• How do the parents and carers understand their role in discipling their young person?
 How can you share this vision with them?

-• At the beginning and end of youth club, how could you (or someone else) be available to parents for a chat and catch up without having to rush off on duty?
+• At the beginning and end of youth club, how could you (or someone else) be available to parents and carers for a chat and catch up without having to rush off on duty?

-• How could you create opportunities to get to know parents socially?
+• How could you create opportunities to get to know parents and carers socially?

-We know from the research that parents are incredibly important in young people’s faith development, and as youth leaders we are in a great position to help strengthen that parent/child bond that can often feel fragile during the teen years.
-Without ignoring their frustrations or moans about their parents, how can you find ways to help young people see their parents through others’ eyes?
-Positive reflections on a parent’s character or skills are powerful and can help build relationship.
+We know from the research that parents and carers are incredibly important in young people’s faith development, and as youth leaders we are in a great position to help strengthen that parent/child bond that can often feel fragile during the teen years.
+Without ignoring their frustrations or moans about their parents or carers, how can you find ways to help young people see their parents and carers through others’ eyes?
+Positive reflections on a their character or skills are powerful and can help build relationship.

-• How can you create opportunities for your young people to recognise their parents are a great source of advice, or have stories of their own faith journeys that are fascinating and helpful?
-For example, when discussing a tricky topic, ask what advice or stories they might have heard from their parents, or even task them to ask.
-Sharing stories of times your own parents were able to guide you may also help them see their parents as wise and loving people who can help them navigate these issues well.
+• How can you create opportunities for your young people to recognise their parents and carers are a great source of advice, or have stories of their own faith journeys that are fascinating and helpful?
+For example, when discussing a tricky topic, ask what advice or stories they might have heard from their parents and carers, or even task them to ask.
+Sharing stories of times your own parents were able to guide you may also help them see their parents and carers as wise and loving people who can help them navigate these issues well.

-• Praise kids to their parents: be quick to reflect back positives about young people to their parents and can help parents see the beauty in their children that’s often smothered by the chaos and angst of raising a teen!
+• Praise kids to their parents and carers: be quick to reflect back positives about young people to their parents and can help parents see the beauty in their children that’s often smothered by the chaos and angst of raising a teen!

 Communicate well